lubuntu-team/manual/source/2/2.5/2.5.2/vlc.rst

 Webcams
 -------
 To open your webcam in VLC press :kbd:`Control +C` or :menuselection:`Media --> Open Capture Device` to pop up a dialog to select your webcam.
 Then select your webcam in :guilabel:`Video device name` which can default to something like /dev/video0.
 To start showing your webcam click :guilabel:`Play`.
+To choose what video standard for your deice use the :guilabel:`Video standard` drop down.
+To have more options on video settings press the :guilabel:`Advanced options` button.

 To take a still picture of your webcam then :menuselection:`Video --> Take Snapshot`.
 To record a video from your webcam once you can see everything looks good select :menuselection:`Playback --> Record`.

 Customizing
 -----------